 - Through your client application, call/hit the public REST endpoints/APIs provided by Snowflake with a list of filenames and the previously created pipe reference.

-- If the above set of filenames is found in the stage location, they are queued (ingest queue) to be loaded into the destination obtained from the pipe.
+- If the above filenames are found in the stage location, they are queued (ingest queue) to be loaded into the destination obtained from the pipe.

 Limitations of Using Custom ETL to Connect FTP to Snowflake

-- Since each part of the infrastructure is assembled manually, the setup is brittle.
-Any minor change at the source or destinations can break the flow of data leading to irretrievable loss of data.
+- The setup is brittle since each part of the infrastructure is assembled manually.
+Any minor change at the source or destination can break the data flow, leading to irretrievable data loss.

-- In addition to this, the data cannot be loaded in real-time using the above method.
-This would need you to take up additional cron jobs that can run this setup at a set frequency.
+- In addition to this, the data cannot be loaded in real time using the above method.
+You would need to take up additional cron jobs that can run this setup at a set frequency.

-- Since you are moving critical data into the warehouse, you will need to proactively monitor both the infrastructure and data loaded into Snowflake to ensure that there is no inconsistency.
-You will need to set up stable notification and alert systems to ensure that you are on top of this project.
+- Since you are moving critical data into the warehouse, you will need to proactively monitor the infrastructure and data loaded into Snowflake to ensure no inconsistency.
+You must set up stable notification and alert systems to ensure you are on top of this project.

 - Implementing a solution that takes care of these hassles seamlessly, that lets you shift your focus onto generating insights from the data on Snowflake might be the decision you’d want to make – and this brings us back to Hevo.